-Inform patients that abrupt withdrawal of topiramate has been associated with seizures in individuals without a history of seizures or epilepsy.
-Advise patients not to abruptly stop QSYMIA without first talking to their health care provider(s) [see Dosage and Administration (2.3) and Warnings and Precautions (5.9)].
+Inform patients that abrupt withdrawal of topiramate, a component of QSYMIA, has been associated with seizures in individuals without a history of seizures or epilepsy.
+Advise patients not to abruptly stop QSYMIA without first talking to their healthcare provider(s) [see Dosage and Administration (2.4), Warnings and Precautions (5.12)].